-"Net Losses."
+- "Net Losses."
 The Pennsylvania Supreme Court has ruled that the tax is levied on total earned income and net profits.
 Taxpayers may deduct proper, permitted business losses from wage and salary income.
 However, the Court let stand a prior Commonwealth Court ruling that taxpayers could not apply net losses from one business against the net profits of another business.
 Liability for earned income taxes on net profits is to be calculated for each business separately.
 (Aronson vs City of Pittsburgh, 485A 2nd 890; Pa.
 CMWLTH.
 Court, 1985).

-"Nonresident."
-A person, partnership association or other entity domiciled outside the taxing district.
+(The Bureau will apply this opinion for tax years prior to 2003 and for tax year 2003 and subsequent tax years.) - "Nonresident."
+A person, partnership association or other entity domiciled outside the taxing district - "Partnership Income."

-"Partnership Income."
 The taxable income in respect to a partnership is taxable to its partners, whether or not it is distributed.
-The character of any item includable in each partner's share is determined as if the item were realized directly by the partner from the source from which it was realized by the partnership or incurred in the same manner as incurred by the partnership.
-Partnership income includes guaranteed payments.
-"Passive Activity of a Partner" Is an activity in which the partner does not materially participate in the management of the entity, by having influence or effect on decisions or actions, or through physical presence or activity.

-"Person or Individual."
-A natural person.

-"Preceding Year."
-The calendar year before the current year.

-"Realized Income."
-Is defined as "investment income," not earned income.
+The character of any item includable in each partner's share is determined as if the item were realized directly by the partner from the source from which it was realized by the partnership or incurred in the same manner as incurred by the partnership. - "Passive Activity of a Partner" Is an activity in which the partner does not materially participate in the management of the entity, by having influence or effect on decisions or actions, or through physical presence or activity. - "Person or Individual."
+A natural person. - "Preceding Year."
+The calendar year before the current year. - "Realized Income."
+Is defined as "investment income," not earned income/compensation. - "Resident."

-"Resident."
 A person, partnership, association or other entity domiciled in the taxing district.

-"Resolution or Ordinance."
-As adopted by the respective Districts empowering or levying tax for a given year, or any part thereof.

-"S Corporation."
-A corporation that is eligible to choose S Corporation status and whose shareholders have all consented to the corporation's choice of S Corporation status as per Federal Law.

-"Succeeding Year."
-The calendar year following the current year.

-"Taxing District."
-The individual Municipalities and/or School Districts which have appointed or commissioned the York Area Earned Income Tax Bureau as the collector of the earned income tax and net profits tax as levied by the Municipalities and/or School Districts.

-"Taxpayer."
-A person, partnership, association, or any other entity, required hereunder to file a return of earned income or net profits, or to pay a tax thereon.

-"TAX."
-The earned income tax and/or net profits tax enacted under Act 511, P.L.
-1257 as amended and known as "The Local Tax Enabling Act."

-"Total Earned Income."
-The sum of "Earned Income" plus "Net Profits."
+- "Resolution or Ordinance."
+As adopted by the respective Member Taxing Authorities empowering or levying tax for a given year, or any part thereof. - "S Corporation."
+A corporation that is eligible to choose S Corporation status and whose shareholders have all consented to the corporation's choice of S Corporation status as per Federal Law. - "Succeeding Year."
+The calendar year following the current year. - "Taxing District."
+The individual Municipalities and/or School Districts which have appointed or commissioned the York Adams Tax Bureau as the collector of the earned income/compensation and net profits tax as levied by the Municipalities and/or School Districts. - "Taxpayer."
+A person, partnership, association, or any other entity, required hereunder to file a return of earned income/compensation or net profits, or to pay a tax thereon. - "TAX."
+The earned income/compensation tax and/or net profits tax enacted under Act 511, P.L.
+1257 as amended and known as "The Local Tax Enabling Act 166 of 2002."
+TAX includes interest, penalties and additions to tax, and further includes the tax required to be withheld by an employer on earned income/compensation paid, unless a more limited meaning is disclosed by the context. - "Total Income."
+The sum of "Earned Income/Compensation" plus "Net Profits."

+ARTICLE 11